-Karyn’s keen interest in office culture has driven our Cardiff office forward, promoting an open learning environment that supports people’s wellbeing, pushes their skill sets and brings the team closer together.
+Karyn has a keen interest in office culture and, as Head of Social Value, promotes an open learning environment that supports people’s wellbeing, pushes their skill sets and brings teams closer together.

 What is the best building in your city?